 Joyce G. is a professional health blogger and writer.
 Her guest post focuses on choosing the right exercise and equipment to stay fit for golf.
+(Editor’s Note: This post was originally published in 2010 but the information is valuable and worth repeating.)

 Best Exercises For Golfers

 When it comes to exercise and fitness, keeping your body healthy and strong is the goal.
 However, there are some workouts that are extra hard on your joints.
 For golfers, this can mean developing arthritis and other injuries that could impact their ability to play the game.
 Luckily, there are other exercises that can keep you fit without damaging the joints.
-These trendy workouts will keep you looking great without sacrificing one of your favorite hobbies.
+These workouts will keep you looking great without sacrificing one of your favorite hobbies.

 Certain exercises are considered high impact activities.
 These are great for maintaining fitness, but they are not the best choices for golfers who need healthy and pain free joints.
 High impact workouts can strain joints and are generally hard on the body.
 If both feet leave the ground at one time, a workout is considered high impact.
 Examples are jumping rope, running, and certain aerobics.
 These tend to have a higher chance of injury, especially for the ankle, hip, and knee.
 While they may help maintain bone health, low impact activities have the same benefit without the risk.